woohook/virreled/README.md

 > tcc.exe src/virreled.c

 ## Running the game
-Start the virreled executable to run the game.
+Start the virreled executable to run the game with the default car and track.

-Car and track can be selected via additional command line arguments:
+Alternative cars and tracks can be selected via additional command line arguments:

 ### On Linux
 > ./virreled cars/car4 tracks/track22